There has been trouble before

 Before 1900, press fairness was not even an issue.

 As late as the 1930s, the partisan roots of most newspapers were very much in evidence.
-And who would expect a largely partisan writes Lawrence T. McGill, director of research at the the time for the Freedom Forum, a nonpartisan, international foundation dedicated to free press, free speech, and free spirit for all people.
+And who would expect anything but a largely partisan press, writes Lawrence T. McGill, director of research at the the time for the Freedom Forum, a nonpartisan, international foundation dedicated to free press, free speech, and free spirit for all people.

 "By most accounts, such professional values as fairness, objectivity and balance did not become press priorities until the early part of the 20th century," McGill contends.

 He points to a number of significant events in first part of the last century as signs of change.

 • The first journalism degree program was established at the University of Illinois in 1904, and the University of Missouri in 1908.